niteshtadepalli/bokeh/README.md

     the same file and vulnerability type within a 15-line sliding window.
 If a branch or open PR already exists, the worker skips duplicate `cm fix` operations.
--   **GCS Summary Reports**: At the end of the pipeline, the aggregator automatically compiles an interactive HTML summary report (`cm report -f html`) and generates a secure, temporary Signed URL (valid for 3 days) printed in the job output logs for easy developer review.
+-   **GCS Summary Reports & Token Metrics**: At the end of the pipeline, the aggregator automatically compiles an interactive HTML summary report (`cm report -f html`).
+When running in Public Preview mode, it dynamically aggregates LLM token usage metrics (input and output tokens) from all worker shards and injects a summary banner into the final report.
+It then generates a secure, temporary Signed URL (valid for 3 days) printed in the job output logs for easy developer review.

 --------------------------------------------------------------------------------